-Unless otherwise noted, specifying an inactive namespace ID in a command that uses the namespace ID shall cause the controller to abort the command with status Invalid Field in Command.
+Unless otherwise noted, specifying an inactive NSID in a command that uses the Namespace Identifier field (CDW1.NSID) shall cause the controller to abort the command with status Invalid Field in Command.
 Specifying an invalid NSID in a command that uses the NSID field shall cause the controller to abort the command with status Invalid Namespace or Format.

-The following table summarizes the valid NSID types Figure 150 visually shows the NSID types and how they relate.
+The following table summarizes the valid NSID types and Figure 185 visually shows the NSID types and how they relate.